Filichkin/Filichkin/README.md

 - Development and training of classic ML models to solve business tasks;
 - Development and fine-tuning of models for various tasks (LLM, GAN, CNN);
 - Development of RecSys solutions;
+- API development for integration with AI products;
+- Setting CI/CD proceses for development automation;
 - Development of commercial applications (FastAPI/Django/DRF);
 - Analysis of developed solutions and code review.